 Leads - mostly sing the melody, but occasionally sing harmony.
-If you have sung Soprano or Alto in other choirs, your voice may fall into the lead range.
+If you have sung soprano or alto in other choirs, your voice may fall into the lead range.

 2. You need to be able to "hold your part" while others around you are singing something different.

 There are weekly fees for visitors - the first week is free then after that we ask you to pay $5 per week until you pass an audition to become a member.

-Members pay $40 per month - this money goes to paying for international coaches, venue hire, partial costume subsidy, equipment such as the risers we stand on, music, director's fees, and membership in the international Sweet Adelines organisation.
+Members pay $55 per month - this money goes to paying for international coaches, venue hire, partial costume subsidy, equipment such as the risers we stand on, music, director's fees, and membership in the international Sweet Adelines organisation.